isc-projects/kea/doc/sphinx/kea-messages.rst

     upgrading extending info for IPv4 lease at %1 failed with %2

 Logged at debug log level 40.
-A debug message issued when the server failed to upgrade an extended info.
+This debug message is issued when the server failed to upgrade an extended info.
 The address of the lease and the error message are displayed.

 MYSQL_LB_UPGRADE_EXTENDED_INFO4_PAGE